-When did the Queen inherit Sandringham House?
+When did Queen Elizabeth II inherit Sandringham House?

 Sandringham House has been the private home to four generations of sovereigns since 1862, when it was purchased for King Edward VII, then Prince of Wales, as a country home for himself and his soon-to-be wife, Princess Alexandra of Denmark.
 Edward VII also developed the estate, creating one of the finest shoots in England.

 Following King Edward VII's death in 1910, the estate passed to his second son and heir, King George V, who described the house as 'dear old Sandringham, the place I love better than anywhere else in the world'.
-It was the setting for the first ever Christmas broadcast in 1932.
+It was the setting for the first-ever Christmas broadcast in 1932.
 George V died at the house on January 20, 1936.

 The estate passed to his son King Edward VIII and at the abdication, as the private property of the monarch, was purchased by Edward VIII’s brother, King George VI.